 - Medical bills including emergency care and ongoing life-support services

 - Lost wages for any time you had to miss work to recover

-- Lost earning capacity for the diminshment on what you could earn in limited work as a result of the accident
+- Lost earning capacity for the diminishment on what you could earn in limited work as a result of the accident

 - Pain and suffering for short and long-term impairment that impact your life

-- Punitive damages if the individual who caused your brain injury acted in a reckless manner or had intent to do harm
+- Punitive damages if the individual who caused your brain injury acted recklessly or had the intent to do harm

 Since brain injuries can occur from a wide variety of incidents, properly identifying the responsible party will depend on the specific circumstances of the injury.
 Proving a brain injury can be a challenge for a personal injury attorney.
 Although the cause of the brain damage can often be evident from the harm in brain tissues, some brain injuries are not easily identified even after x-rays or cat scans.

 To prove that a head injury caused a brain injury, our injury lawyers will often use witnesses who were friends of the victim before the injury and have personally seen the impact of brain damage on their life.